mattbernst/wm-2/README.md

 uncompressed markup—in a little over 2.5 hours.
 The process scales roughly linearly with the size of Wikipedia and the number of machines available.*

-Now that this much computing power is easily purchased or rented as a single node, Hadoop isn't necessary.
+Now that this much computing power is commonly available as a single node, Hadoop isn't necessary.

 Reinterpreting wikipediaminer as Scala probably limits outside contributions, but I am far more comfortable in Scala than in Java.